perwin/pyimfit/docs/pyimfit_bootstrap_BtoT.md

 [here](https://github.com/perwin/pyimfit/blob/master/docs/pyimfit_bootstrap_BtoT.ipynb).

+## Introduction

-The basic idea is this: PyImfit will estimate uncertainties for individual parameters from a fit (if you use the default Levenberg-Marquardt minimizer).
-You can also estimate parameter uncertainties via bootstrap resampling, or by using an external Markov-Chain Monte Carlo algorithm (see [here](./pyimfit_emcee.html) for an example of this).
+PyImfit will estimate uncertainties for individual model parameters from a fit (if you use the default Levenberg-Marquardt minimizer) -- e.g., position $X0,Y0$, position-angles, ellipticities, scale lengths, etc..
+You can also estimate parameter uncertainties via bootstrap resampling, or by using an external Markov-Chain Monte Carlo algorithm (see [here](./pyimfit_emcee.html) for an example of the latter).

-But you might also want to have some estimate of derived values based on a model, such as the total luminosity or the bulge/total ($B/T$) value (assuming you have some idea of which component in your model is the "bulge").
+Sometimes, you might also want to have some estimate of derived values based on a model, such as the total luminosity or the bulge/total ($B/T$) value (assuming you have some idea of which component in your model is the "bulge").
+How do you determine the uncertainties for such quantities?
 This notebook shows a simple example of how one might do that, using PyImfit's bootstrap-resampling option.

+The basic idea is to generate a set of model-parameter vectors via, e.g., bootstrap resampling (or from an MCMC chain).
+You then compute the resulting derived quantity from those parameter values.
+In this particular case, we use the `pyimfit.Imfit` object containing the model to compute "bulge" and total flux values for each parameter vector, and then take the ratio to get $B/T$ values.
+By doing this for all the parameter vectors, you end up with a distribution for the derived quantity.

 **Preliminaries**